pavank2/JavascriptAutomation/README.md

    - npm install
 6. Run the tests!
    - npm run tests
+7. On the command prompt, notice the tests executing (passed test/spec is represented with a dot ".")
+8. HTML report of the latest execution can be seen at {PROJECT_HOME}/reports/screenshots/report.html

 If something is not working, please feel free to contact me :-)